MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study2B exercise 1 to 3.md

 4. Review the details in the **Overview** tab.

+> [!NOTE]
-    > **Note** The **Overview** tab displays lines representing the commission amounts payable to sales representatives who are associated with the invoiced sales order.
+> The **Overview** tab displays lines representing the commission amounts payable to sales representatives who are associated with the invoiced sales order.

 5. Close the page.